 Canva goes one better however, by actually acting as your printer.
 If you go to its ‘Printed products’ section, you can choose a template, edit it and then click a ‘Print’ button to get your design professionally printed.

-This makes Canva an ideal way to manufacture things like business cards, invitations and flyers without the need for any third-party printing or manufacturing companies getting involved.
+This makes Canva an ideal tool for manufacturing things like business cards, invitations and flyers without the need for any third-party printing or manufacturing companies getting involved.

 (We’re not necessarily talking about items that you print on paper or card — it’s possible to manufacture a range of other items with Canva too, like tote bags, t-shirts, hoodies and mugs.
-According to Canva, these are all ethically produced).
+There are 45 types of print products in total, and according to Canva, these are all ethically produced).

 However, you should note that:

 - you may be able to get a local printing company or manufacturer to produce your items more cheaply

 - limits apply to the number of copies of items you can print with Canva in one go (especially where clothing items are concerned).